Joseph Smith: The Prophet of the Restoration: Plot

 Despite the success of the finished temple and visions, Smith and many others are forced to move several more times to escape persecution, eventually ending up in Nauvoo, Illinois, where they build another temple.
 Joseph Smith and his brother Hyrum discover their old enemies are trying to get them to Carthage, Illinois to kill them.
 Joseph decides to confront them directly, telling Hyrum that if they go, they will not come back.
 Smith transfers his authority to his apostles, including Brigham Young.

 On June 24, 1844, Smith, Hyrum, and two other men, John Taylor and Willard Richards mount their horses and ride through the town on the way out of town.
 Meanwhile, Mary and her father, who have just arrived in Nauvoo, attempt to follow the riders so that they can meet Smith, but give up when the riders pass out of town.
-Mary's father says, "We don't have to meet him to know that he is a prophet."

 The Smith brothers report to the jail in Carthage, as requested, when men with guns force their way into the jail and kill them.
-The film ends with some of Smith's words from the Doctrine and Covenants: "Shall we not go on in so great a cause?"
+The film ends with Smith's words from the Doctrine and Covenants: "Shall we not go on in so great a cause?"